abdulrahman-b0/HijrahDateTime/README.md

 HijrahDateTime is a Kotlin/JVM library that is built on top of java.time to facilitates work with Hijrah date and time APIs.

-See [Using in your projects](#using-in-your-projects) for the instructions how to setup a dependency in your project.
+See [Using in your projects](#using-in-your-projects) for the instructions how to set up a dependency in your project.